mszekalski/Hang/README.md

 #### Creating Channels and Threads

 Hang allows you to create and join channels as well as create direct threads.
-Channels are meant to emulate Slack's own channel feature, and serves as more of an open (or private if desired) chat room where users can exchange messages.
-Direct Threads representing simple threads between users.
+Channels are meant to emulate Slack's own channel feature, and serves as more of an open/private chat room where users can exchange messages.
+Direct Threads represent simple threads between users.

 Users can pick and choose other users to include in these threads and only those users will be able to see those messages.

 ![](CreateChannel.gif)